ZhangYuanhan-AI/CelebA-Spoof/README.md

 [[paper](https://arxiv.org/abs/2007.12342)] | [[video](https://www.youtube.com/watch?v=A7XjSg5srvI&t=4s)]

 > Abstract: **CelebA-Spoof** is a large-scale face anti-spoofing dataset that has **625,537** images from **10,177** subjects, which includes **43** rich attributes on face, illumination,environment and spoof types.
 Live image selected from the CelebA dataset.
 We collect and annotate spoof images of CelebA-Spoof.
-Among 43 rich attributes, 40 attributes belong to live images including all facial components and accessories such as skin, nose, eyes, eyebrows,  lip, hair, hat, eyeglass.
+Among 43 rich attributes, 40 attributes belong to Live images including all facial components and accessories such as skin, nose, eyes, eyebrows,  lip, hair, hat, eyeglass.
 3 attributes belong to spoof images including spoof types, environments and  illumination conditions.CelebA-Spoof  can be used to **train and evaluate algorithms of face anti-spoofing**.

 ![dataset](fig/dataset.png)